-Jevtana’s active ingredient has antineoplastic properties, meaning that it acts to prevent tumor growth and development.
-Jevtana does this by binding to the microtubules in a cell which play a key role in allowing cells to physically divide during the replication process.
+Cabazitaxel's active ingredient has antineoplastic properties, meaning that it acts to prevent tumor growth and development.
+Cabazitaxel does this by binding to the microtubules in a cell which play a key role in allowing cells to physically divide during the replication process.
 When a parent cell is unable to split into two daughter cells, it will eventually become too faulty and will die.
 When a cell manually kills itself because of a faulty cellular process it is called apoptosis.
 Chemotherapies cause cancer cells to stop dividing and undergo apoptosis, thus, slowing or halting the growth of a cancerous mass.

 Cancerous cells are rapidly dividing while most other cells in our body aren’t, or are doing so at a slower rate.
 This property is what increases the chances of chemotherapies targeting cancer cells.
 However, there are still a few kinds of cells in our body that divide rapidly, such as hair cells or cells that line our intestines, which explains the common side effects of hair loss or gastrointestinal disruption while on a chemotherapy medication.
 Blood cells, including important white blood cells, red blood cells, and platelets also divide on a regular basis, making it important to closely monitor someone on chemotherapy to to make sure their blood cell counts aren’t dangerously low.
 If a person’s blood cell count dips below a certain threshold, they will be unable to receive chemotherapy until the issue has resolved.

 Additionally, steroids like prednisone may be used with certain chemotherapies to increase their effectiveness when it comes to targeting and killing cancer cells as well as to prevent life-threatening swelling and other side effects.2

 What are the possible side effects of cabazitaxel?